fglmtt/admin/lectures/12-security.md

 ### 4.2.
 Unnecessary services

 Disable, and possibly remove, unnecessary services, especially if they are network daemons.
-The `ss` is the command to investigate sockets.
+The `ss` command is to investigate sockets.
 For example, to display the TCP sockets

 ```shell
 $ ss -t